 (c) The friction between the ice and the feet is less than that between the concrete and the feet

 (d) None of these

-Explanation: When there is pressure, the pressure your foot (for example) exerts on the ice, causes a very thin layer to melt, the resulting water acts as a lubricant.
-I9f it were cold enough (or the pressure was not significant enough) no water would be present and the ice would not be slippery.
+Explanation: Ihe foot’s pressure on ice causes a very thin layer to melt, the resulting water acts as a lubricant.
+If it were cold enough (or the pressure was not significant enough), no water would be present, and the ice would not be slippery.

 Q.16.
 When water and honey be dropped individually, water comes out earlier because

 (a) Viscosity of honey is less than water

 (b) Viscosity of water is much higher than honey

 (c) Viscosity of honey is much higher than water

 (d) None of these.